 Anyway, back in California after the winter west face trip, I broke the news to Jim that I had an eye on some good stuff up the Marconini Valley, but I refused to send him photos for fear of his inability to contain the secret.
 He signed up for the adventure sight unseen.

 That, my friends, is the ultimate definition of trusting your partner.

 And of not trusting him.
 Or of knowing what he can and can’t do.

 We went down in November and caught a run of good early season weather.

 Here’s a self-portrait of me decanting a bottle of Breeder’s Choice whiskey for our sortie up the Marconi Valley.

 My initial choice for the name of Torrecita Tito Carrasco was Torrecita de la Breeder’s Choice, in keeping with the theme Jim and I had established with The Old Smuggler’s Route, The Bourbon Bottle Route, and Shaken, Not Stirred and also because the peak was shaped just like the bottle, but I went along with Jim’s suggestion to name the tower in honor of his wife Angela’s Bolivian friend Tito Carrasco, who’d died in her arms in a climbing accident in Portero Chico.
-After all, Angela had gifted me the air miles for the trip south in return for my promise not to fall on her husband’s head.
-Which, in light of events on Alaska’s Thunder Mountain the previous June, was neither an idle a gift nor an idle promise.
+After all, Angela had gifted me the air miles for the trip south in exchange for my promise not to fall on her husband’s head.
+Which, in light of events on Alaska’s Thunder Mountain the previous June, was neither an idle gift nor an idle promise.